EduNeuroLab/read_emojis_ots/README.md

 runs a tukey-kramer post-hoc test on the univarate analyses of experiment 3

 ## Multivariate Analyses
-- [MVPA_adapt_6cond_leave1runout.m] (https://github.com/EduNeuroLab/read_emojis_ots/blob/main/MVPA_wrapper_adapt_6cond_leave1runout.asv) RSA for experiment 2  fMRI adaptation calculates RSM for an ROI, contrasting MVPs of different stimuli (emoji vs. text vs. mixed) and repetition (repeated vs. non-repeated).
+- [MVPA_wrapper_adapt_6cond_leave1runout.m](https://github.com/EduNeuroLab/read_emojis_ots/blob/main/MVPA_wrapper_adapt_6cond_leave1runout.asv) RSA for experiment 2  fMRI adaptation calculates RSM for an ROI, contrasting MVPs of different stimuli (emoji vs. text vs. mixed) and repetition (repeated vs. non-repeated).
 Each RDM is calculated for one subject at a time and later merged into a mean RDM
-- [MVPA_adapt_4cond_leave1runout.m] (https://github.com/EduNeuroLab/read_emojis_ots/blob/main/Mvpa_wrapper_adapt_4cond_leave1runout.asv) RSA for experiment 2  fMRI adaptation calculates RSM for an ROI, contrasting MVPs of different stimuli (emojivs. text) and repetition (repeated vs. non-repeated)
+- [MVPA_wrapper_adapt_4cond_leave1runout.m](https://github.com/EduNeuroLab/read_emojis_ots/blob/main/Mvpa_wrapper_adapt_4cond_leave1runout.asv) RSA for experiment 2  fMRI adaptation calculates RSM for an ROI, contrasting MVPs of different stimuli (emojivs. text) and repetition (repeated vs. non-repeated)
 For this analysis we will not use the mixed condition.
 Each RDM is calculated for one subject at a time and later merged into an mean RDM.After calculating the RDM we will run WTA-classifiers decoding repetition and stimulus.
 Here again, WTA-classifier performances will be calculated for each subject and then averaged across all subjects.
 Finally, we test WTA-classifier performance against chance compare the
 %performance for stimulus and repetition to one another
+- [MVPA_wrapper_emoji_leave1runout.m](https://github.com/EduNeuroLab/read_emojis_ots/blob/main/MVPA_wrapper_emoji_leave1runout.m)RSA for experiment 3  task and stimulus preferences calculates RSM for an ROI, contrasting MVPs of different stimuli (emojivs. text) and task (reading vs.color judgement)
+Each RDM is calculated for one subject at a time and later merged into an mean RDM.
+After calculating the RDM we will run WTA-classifiers decoding task and stimulus.Here again, WTA-classifier performances will be calculated for each subject and then averaged across all subjects.
+Finally, we test WTA-classifier performance against chance compare the
+%performance for stimulus and task to one another -[MVPA_wrapper_eexp2and3_averagedruns](https://github.com/EduNeuroLab/read_emojis_ots/blob/main/MVPA_wrapper_exp2and3_averageruns.m) RSA for experiment 2 and 3.
+We take runs from both exeriments for this analysis and calculate an RSM for an ROI, contrasting MVPs of different stimuli (emoji
+%vs. text) and task/paradigm (reading vs.color judgement vs Black/White judgement).
+Each RDM is calculated for one subject at a time and later merged into an mean RDM